The best 5 trading advice that you will ever need to read and follow to become successful in market.

 2. Keep ego away and stop your losses

 Let us say you purchased some stock at 100 Rs.
-Now it is at 80 and for some reason or other you did nothing when the stock pricing was falling from 100 Rs to 80 Rs.
-The next thing people think about is let me get more at 80 so that they can get out at 90 easily.
-Once you buy more at 80 the stock comes down to 70 and so on and so forth.
+Now it is at 80, and for some reason or other, you did nothing when the stock pricing fell from 100 Rs to 80 Rs.
+So the next thing people think about is let me get more at 80, so they can get out at 90 quickly.
+Once you buy more at 80, the stock returns to 70, and so on.

-The first thing you should understand trading in the market is you can be wrong in buying stock at 100 and so it is wise to cut your losses quickly.
-Even if you did not cut the losses quickly it is ok to cut big losses and start afresh.
+The first thing you should understand trading in the market is you can be wrong in buying the stock at 100 and so it is wise to cut your losses quickly.
+However, even if you did not cut the losses rapidly, it is ok to cut significant losses and start afresh.

-Conclusion: Instead of trying to correct your wrong decisions it is important that you accept you made a mistake and come out of the stock at a loss.
+Conclusion: Instead of trying to correct your wrong decisions, you must accept you made a mistake and come out of the stock at a loss.

 3. Recover losses from different stock

 Let us consider the same scenario as above.
 You purchased some stock at Rs 100.
-Now it is at 80 and you know 80 is a good support for this stock.
-You also know that some other stock has better charts compared to the stock you have.
-Instead of averaging your initial wrong stock, it is better to average a better pattern second stock.
-Hold the first one with a strict and trailing stop loss and come out of it with a comparatively lesser loss and then profit from the second one.
-Trading is about making profits and losses but then outnumbering the profits to losses.
+Now it is at 80, and you know 80 is good support for this stock.
+You also understand that some other stock has better charts than your stock.
+So instead of averaging your wrong initial stock, it is better to average a better pattern second stock.
+Hold the first one with a strict and trailing stop loss, come out with a comparatively lesser loss, and then profit from the second one.
+Trading is about making profits and losses but then outnumbering the gains to losses.

-Conclusion: A stock that has not done much for you is not the only stock you should invest to recover your money back.
+Conclusion: A stock that has not done much for you is not the only stock you should invest in to recover your money.
 It is ok to go with some other stock to recover your money back

 4. Invest in Your Education